-- 10.3 The council is also in the process of commissioning a joint Green Infrastructure Strategy with South Oxfordshire District Council, which will give information about any on-site provision or off-site financial contributions required and the IDP will be updated as a result. - 10.4 Leisure and Green Infrastructure contributions will be collected through CIL.
-For larger sites that could accommodate the infrastructure on site, the council will explore CIL in kind to deliver the infrastructure.
+- 10.3 The council is also in the process of commissioning a joint Green Infrastructure Strategy with South Oxfordshire District Council, which will give information about any on-site provision or off-site financial contributions required and the IDP will be updated as a result. - 10.4 Off-site leisure and green infrastructure projects will be funded through CIL.
+For larger sites where infrastructure will be delivered on site, the infrastructure will be delivered through S106.